Hi, and welcome.

 I integrate different therapeutic perspectives and methods, with a focus on 'what does this person need at this time' rather than believing that one size does not fit all.
 The method I trained in (Transactional Analysis) fosters an 'I'm ok, you're ok' equal relationship between client and therapist, where we work together to help you achieve your goal.
 You are fully entitled - and welcome - to see any notes, and to talk through as much (or as little) theory as you want.
 Transactional Analysis makes a point of using plain English to be as accessible as possible.

 We meet in a safe, private and confidential setting to explore a difficulty you are having, distress you may be experiencing or may be a dissatisfaction with life, or loss of a sense of direction or purpose.
 You set the agenda, whether it be a problem you are facing now, or a traumatic experience in your past.

 You can expect me to be attentive, respectful and non-judgemental, focused on you, honest and discreet.
 I also have full DBS (Disclosure and Barring Service) clearance and appropriate third party insurance (details on web site.)

 Any initial conversation by telephone or email is completely without obligation, please feel free to ask me about anything that concerns you, including my training, qualifications, experience or background - I won't be offended and am happy to answer any relevant question, or explain why if I'm unable to respond.

 If you would like to know more about what is involved, click here.

-To date, no client has had expressed any regrets but coming although some have said how they wished they could have resolved their issues earlier, talking about wasted years and lost opportunities.
+To date, no client has had expressed any regrets about coming although some have said how they wished they could have resolved their issues earlier.

 As Woody Allen’s friend in Manhattan said to him about therapy,